 Let’s take a look at each one in order to decode them.

 Types of Hunger: What is Physical Hunger?

-Physical hunger is the signal that our bodies send us to let us know we’re running low on energy and need to eat.
+Physical hunger (or stomach hunger) is the signal that our bodies send us to let us know we’re running low on energy and need to eat.
 This type of hunger is necessary in order to survive since we need food in order to function!
 Physical hunger is gradual and is tied to the last time you ate.

 Connecting with and honoring your physical hunger is an important principle of Intuitive Eating.
 It involves (1) getting to know when our bodies need energy, and (2) allowing ourselves to actually eat.
 Without external regulations (ie, diet mentality).
 This can be challenging for many of us who have been programmed to eat a certain amount of food, at a certain time and even certain types of foods.

 But in order to embrace food freedom, we have to be willing to re-learn to eat when our bodies need us to, not when diet culture dictates.
 We need to start looking inside versus outside in order to truly connect with ourselves.
 That way, we can slowly start to rebuild trust with our bodies, and eventually start eating the way we were always meant to.

 Since we’re all different, physical signs of hunger will not feel the same for all of us.
 And interestingly enough, you can also experience signs of hunger outside the stomach, as you’ll see in the list below.
 But, just to give you an example, here are some common body sensations that are telling us “hey, it’s time to eat” :

 - Lightheaded or dizziness